Microsoft/MIMDocs.pt-pt/MIMDocs/mim-best-practices.md

 ### <a name="step-5-reconfigure-sql-to-previous-settings"></a>Passo 5: reconfigurar o SQL para as definições anteriores

 Lembre-se de alterar a definição do SQL para as definições normais.
-Isto inclui:
+O que está incluído:

 -   Ativar a pesquisa em texto completo